Oliver Kylington: Playing career

 During the 2021–22 season, Kylington posted career-highs in goals, assists, and points with the Flames.
 He recorded three points in twelve games during the 2022 Stanley Cup playoffs before the Flames were eliminated by the Edmonton Oilers in the Second Round.

 Shortly before the start of the 2022–23 season, Flames general manager Brad Treliving stated that Kylington would miss the start of training camp.
 In November 2022, Treliving stated that Kylington had returned to Sweden to attend to an undisclosed personal matter.
 By February 2023, Kylington did not return to the Flames and stayed in Sweden.
+He returned to the Flames' training camp the following season but was unable to participate due to personal matters.